A Geometric Approach to the Yang-Mills Mass Gap: Introduction

-One of the most important questions in contemporary mathematical physics is to prove that the Hamiltonian or Schr\"odinger operator of non-abelian Yang-Mills fields admits a spectral gap.
 At the level of perturbative quantum field theory, two fundamental breakthroughs in the context of Yang-Mills theory (in dimensions $n+1,n\leq 3$) are its renormalizability \cite{veltman1972regularization} and asymptotic freedom \cite{gross1973ultraviolet}.
-While the former can be interpreted in terms of suitable Sobolev embedding theorems (in the case of $3+1$ dimensions, such embedding turns out to be borderline as it fails to be compact), the latter indicates approaching a free theory at a high energy limit.
+While the former can be interpreted in terms of suitable Sobolev embedding theorems (in the case of $3+1$ dimensions, such embedding turns out to be borderline as it fails to be compact, and for this reason, it is considered to be borderline renormalizable), the latter indicates approaching a free theory at a high energy limit.
 At low energies where the Yang-Mills coupling is strong, the non-linearities are not \textit{small} (in a suitable function space setting) and in such a regime of large data problems, a range of complicated processes are expected to occur that should fundamentally separate the behavior of non-abelian gauge theories from that of abelian theories such as pure QED.
-One such attribute of Yang-Mills theory associated with strong field processes is the expected existence of a gap in the spectrum of the Hamiltonian.
+One such attribute of Yang-Mills theory associated with strong field processes is the expected existence of a gap in the spectrum of the Hamiltonian \cite{jaffe2006quantum}.
 Such a gap, if it exists, could represent the energy difference between the actual vacuum state and that of the lowest energy ‘glueball’ states and confirm the expectation that massless gluons cannot propagate freely as photons do.
 Keeping aside the perturbative treatment, little is known about the rigorous non-perturbative quantization of almost any interacting quantum field theory in $3+1$ dimensions.
 In $2+1$ and $1+1$ dimensions, the construction of quantum field theories with nonlinear interactions was made possible by the breakthrough work of Jaffe and Glimm \cite{glimm1985collected,jaffe2000constructive} among others.
 In $4$ dimensions, through a re-normalization group argument, \cite{aizenman2021marginal} proved the Gaussianity hence triviality of $\varphi^{4}$ theory.